solusine/markdown-licenses/licenses/MPL-2.0.md

 However, if You become compliant, then the rights granted under this License from a particular Contributor are reinstated

 <ol type="a">
-  <li>provisionally, unless and until such Contributor explicitly and finally terminates Your grants, and</li>
+  <li><p>provisionally, unless and until such Contributor explicitly and finally terminates Your grants, and</p></li>
-  <li>on an ongoing basis, if such Contributor fails to notify You of the non-compliance by some reasonable means prior to 60 days after You have come back into compliance.</li>
+  <li><p>on an ongoing basis, if such Contributor fails to notify You of the non-compliance by some reasonable means prior to 60 days after You have come back into compliance.</p></li>
 </ol>

 Moreover, Your grants from a particular Contributor are reinstated on an ongoing basis if